Godzilla: Planet of the Monsters: Marketing

 A stage event for the film was held at AnimeJapan 2017 on March 26, 2017.
 That same month, a teaser poster revealed that the film will be released theatrically in Japan on November 17, 2017.
 The film's directors attended the Annecy International Animation Film Festival to reveal more details regarding the film.
 In June 2017, a new poster detailing Godzilla's design was revealed with the tagline "Despair Evolves".
 In August 2017, a new trailer and poster were released with the tagline "Who will go extinct — humans, or Godzilla?"
+In September, Toho and Sanrio announced a collaborative project titled Godzilla x Hello Kitty, which featured artwork, and a 2-meter statue of Godzilla from Planet of the Monsters, on display at Gate City Osaki West Tower in Shinagawa, Tokyo.
+The exhibit was displayed from September 1–8.